shellfire-dev/core/README.md

 ### To use in code

 This namespace is included by default.
 No additional actions are required.
-All of these functions are actually defined in `core/init.functions`.

 ### Functions